 On Friday March 20, 2020, PA Governor Tom Wolf updated the Industry Operation Guidance and "Printing & Related Support Activity" businesses can remain open. printMe1.com's print operations are housed in the Commonwealth of Pennsylvania.
-Our print shop is open, and taking all appropriate precautions as recommended by the CDC.
+Our PDF printing service is operating with no negative impact to our prior service levels, and taking all appropriate precautions as recommended by the CDC.

 Measures to fight COVID-19 in PA